ThibaultJanBeyer/tasks-starter-project/README.md

 ## Running

-- `yarn start:init` will build all containers and run them all with docker-compose (I recommend using Kubernetes in production)
-- `yarn start` will run docker-compose to start all containers (if they are build already)
 - `yarn start:dev` will run all individual parts in dev mode locally and watch them for reloads on file change
+- `yarn start` will build all containers and run them all with docker-compose (I recommend using Kubernetes in production)
+- `yarn build` will just build all docker containers

 ## Docker
 All parts are containerized using docker, see `yarn docker:*` for the different commands.
 If you just want to quickly build and run, `yarn docker:dev` is your friend.
 It will build the image, create a common network and run the container sync.
 You can run it in detached mode using `docker:detach`.